Edvin Loach and Saltmarshe: Geography

 Edvin Loach and Saltmarshe parish boundary is of irregular footprint, but approximately, at its greatest distance, 1.8 mi north to south, 1.2 mi east to west, and covers an area of approximately 664 acre.
 Adjacent parishes are Collington at the north-west, Tedstone Wafer at the north and north-east, Norton at the east and south, and Edwyn Ralph at the west.
 The parish is rural, of three farms, fields, managed woodland and coppices, water courses, lakes and ponds, and residential properties.
 Flowing north to south at the east of the parish is a tributary stream to the River Frome, 2 mi to the south, which forms parts of the eastern borders with Norton in the south, and farther upstream, Tedstone Wafer.
 There are three minor roads within the parish.
 In the northern part of the parish is the 1200 yd east to west through road, externally from the B2414 Tenbury road in Edwyn Ralf at the west, to Tedstone Wafer at the east.
 From this road, a road at the centre of the parish runs 1300 yd south to the Norton parish border; at the south from this runs a road east past St Mary's Church and then south to Norton.
 All other routes are bridleways, farm tracks, property entrances and footpaths.

 Governance

 Edvin Loach and Saltmarshe is represented in the lowest tier of UK governance by the seven-member, five-parish North Bromyard Group Parish Council, which also represents the parishes of Upper Sapey, Wolferlow, Tedstone Wafre and Tedstone Delamere, and is part of the Eastern Area Meeting Group of the Herefordshire four-parts Parish Council Area Meeting Groups.
 As Herefordshire is a unitary authority—no district council between parish and county councils—the parish sends one councilor representing the Bromyard Bringsty Ward, to Herefordshire County Council.
-Edvin Loach and Saltmarshe is represented in the UK parliament as part of the North Herefordshire constituency, held by the Conservative Party since 2010 by Bill Wiggin.
+Edvin Loach and Saltmarshe is represented in the UK parliament as part of the North Herefordshire constituency.

-In 1974 Edvin Loach and Saltmarshe became part of the now defunct Malvern Hills District of the county of Hereford and Worcester, instituted under the 1972 Local Government Act.
-Until Brexit, on 31 January 2019, the parish was represented in the European Parliament as part of the West Midlands constituency.
+In 1974 Edvin Loach and Saltmarshe became part of the now defunct Malvern Hills District of the county of Hereford and Worcester, instituted under the Local Government Act 1972.